timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How did my dissertation contribute?
 (Causal Inference)

 - pot/cauldron = (bicycle-infrastructure) intervention goals
+  we want causal predictions not just associations
-- spice = causal graphical models
+- spice = causal graphical models as perspective for performing model-based causal inference in a clear and systematic manner.
 - spoon = latent variable modelling (and suggesting of)

 <!-- I'm imagining three images with caption (use wording above).